Audio tour Frankfurt - Cafes, shops and other treats

 C Einsteins - (Römerberg 32) A bit like Starbucks, but it’s German, and very conveniently placed on the old town square.
 It keeps longer hours than most cafes in the area from 8am - 9pm.

 C Kaffeehaus Goldene Waage (Markt 5) This is in the beautiful renaissance house, just opposite the cathedral.
-Cake and coffee are good, service slow (not going to lie to you) but this is all about seeing the beautiful renovations within.
-The cafe is also attached to the Friedrich-Stoltze Museum, free entry, which you will find when visiting the bathrooms!
+Cake and coffee are good, service is slow but coming here is all about seeing the beautiful renovations within.
+The cafe is also attached to the Friedrich-Stoltze Museum, free entry, which you will discover when visiting the cafe bathrooms!

 D C Vg Metropol Kaffeeaus am Dom (Weckmarkt 13-15) I have an affection for this place.
-Home cooked food, great cakes and a garden that’s an absolute sun-trap out back!
+Home cooked food, great cakes and a garden that’s an absolute sun-trap.
 (Vegetarian and vegan goods too)

 D Wirthaus am Hühnermarkt (Markt 16- 18, Hühnermarkt) In the heart of the New Old Town, the Wirthaus has a menu of traditional Frankfurt food and the quality is high.
 The pricing is a little higher too, but the setting is lovely and worth it.